DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 # Mechanics
 - Were there any mechanics that seemed unclear or were poorly explained?
 - Was there ever a mechanic that felt *pointless*?
+- Did your progression through the game feel satisfying?
+Did you feel like you were rewarded enough for your efforts?
+Did you feel like the upgrades you received were meaningful?

 # Combat
 - Did you feel like you had enough variety and in your attacks?